treetrnk/blog/_posts/2016-08-17-temple-of-divinity.md

 deeper into the darkness.

 As they headed down the tunnel, a blue light appeared directly in front of Desmond, and out of it popped a scroll.
-The scroll unravelled and delivered Desmond with some information on using the artifact of conjuration that he carried in his pocket.
+The scroll unraveled and delivered Desmond with some information on using the artifact of conjuration that he carried in his pocket.
 With the artifact, he now knew how to teleport himself, and those touching him, back to Fort Greyspire.
 At the bottom of the note was Old Man Berkle's signature.